-Wake Forest University has joined The Conversation, an independent source for news articles and informed analysis written by members of the academic community for the general public.
+Wake Forest University is a member partner of The Conversation, an independent source for news articles and informed analysis written by members of the academic community for the general public.

 Articles on The Conversation’s website are authored by scholars who write on their area of expertise, working with professional editors to ensure that their knowledge is conveyed in language accessible to a wide audience.
 The Wake Forest news team and the provost’s office have partnered with The Conversation to help faculty develop and successfully pitch article ideas.